Fall Institute Retreat

 Center for Conscious Living and Dying (CCLD), an organization in partnership with the Institute.
 CCLD is working to reclaim, practice, and share a timeless wisdom: community support in end of life transitions.
 The Center for Conscious Living and Dying (CCLD) is organizing and training a diverse group of volunteer caregivers who will provide free non-medical end of life care as well as education on options to supplement support for the emotional and spiritual needs of families facing this universal experience.

-Born in the US to an Ecuadorean mother and a Dutch/Austrian/Danish father, Saskia grew up in Europe for 14 years.
-With her family, she lived in France, Germany, Luxembourg, and The Netherlands where she attended school and learned the languages and cultures of each country.
+Born in the US to an Ecuadorean mother and a Dutch/Austrian/Danish father, Saskia grew up in Europe from the age of 5 years old.
+She attended school, learning the languages and experiencing first-hand the cultures in France, Germany, Luxembourg, and The Netherlands for the following 14 years until she returned to the US for college.